Cowwl/My-First-Robot/README.md

 Strangely, setting the same speed values for both motors created unequal torques in both of them, causing the robot to move slightly to the left.
 Hence, I had to use a lower speed for my right motor.
 This is however, luck-dependent and you might not need to add this offset.
 ## void left()
+This function orders the robot to turn left when an obstacle is detected.
+It does this by ordering the left wheel to rotate backward and the right wheel to rotate forward, causing the robot to turn left.
+It uses functions from the AFMotor.h library, so make sure to read the documentation to understand it fully.

+## void stopmot()
+This function stops both the left and right motors, effectively stopping the robot's movement.

+## void loop()
+This is the main function that controls the robot's behavior.
+It first reads the temperature using the temp() function and checks if it is below a certain threshold value.
+If it is, the robot moves forward using the forward() function if there are no obstacles in front of it.
+If an obstacle is detected, it turns left using the left() function until the obstacle is no longer detected.
+If the temperature is above the threshold value, the robot turns left until the temperature goes back below the threshold value.
+If the program encounters a "goto f" statement, it jumps back to the label "f:", which is located at the beginning of the "if (temp() <= thresh)" block.

+# Conclusion
+This code is a simple example of how an Arduino board can be used to build a robot with collision and heat avoidance capabilities.
+By using the HC-SR04 and KY-013 sensors, the robot is able to detect obstacles and temperature changes in its environment and respond accordingly.
+The code can be further optimized and improved to add more features and functionality to the robot.